Wiredcraft/test-fullstack/README.md

 ## What We Care About

-Feel free to use any libraries you would use if this were a real production App, but remember we're interested in your code & the way you solve the problem, not how well you can use a particular library.
+Feel free to use any open-source library if you see a good fit, but also remember that we're more interested in finding out your code skill and problem solving skill.

-We're interested in your method and how you approach the problem just as much as we're interested in the end result.

 Here's what you should aim for:

-- Good use of current HTML, CSS, and JavaScript & performance best practices.
+- Good use of current HTML, CSS, and JavaScript best practices.
 - Solid testing approach.
 - Extensible code.

-## Q&A
+## FAQ

 > Where should I send back the result when I'm done?

-Fork this repo and send us a pull request when you think you are done.
+Fork this repo and send us a pull request when you think it's ready for review.
+You don't have to finish everything prior and you can continue work on it.
 We don't have a deadline for the task.

 > What if I have a question?

-Create a new issue in the repo and we will get back to you very quickly.
+Create a new issue in the repo and we will get back to you quickly.